Eveye2023/playground/README.md

 ### Problem

-I used to spend a lot of time to find a approperiate worksheet and study activities for my daughter, but didn't find a website with all these functions, and most these kind of websites are full with ads and popups.
+I used to spend a lot of time to find a approperiate worksheet and activities for my daughter, but didn't find a website with all these functions, and most these kind of websites are full with ads and popups.

 ### User Profile

-- Children play with small games and do study activities in this app.
-A time limit lock is set for these games and activities to avoid spending so much time on computer.
+- Children play with small games and do activities in this app.
-- Parents can use the worksheet customization page to make the worksheet they need and print or download it.
+- Parents can use the worksheet page to customize the worksheet they need and print or download it.

 ### Features

 - login
-- games - At first I will put 1 or 2 small games in this app, and will add more in the future.
+- games - At first I put a memory game in this app, it has 3 levels and 3 theme for choosing.
+And the score will be presented in real time.
+More small games will be added in the future.
-- worksheet customization - template will be offered to choose.
-For math, parent can choose number range, operator etc.
+- worksheet customization
+  - Handwriting worksheet accept input, parents can input the words or letters they need.
+  - Three math templates are provided.
+Each one support customazing number range and operator
+- Activities -One bird guessing game is implemented.
+More activities will be added in the future.

 ## Implementation